Azure/Metrics-Advisor-for-Equipment.github.io/docs/11-API Overview.md

 | PATCH | `/hooks/{hookName}` | **Update** a hook. _Updatable properties differ by hook type._|

 An **alert configuration** allows users to set up criteria that determine which anomalies should trigger an alert and via which hook(s).
 This setting can later be applied to a streaming inference schedule.
+You are highly recommended to evaluate the model first and consult subject matter expertises (SMEs) at your company when setting up alert configurations.

 | HTTP Method | API Path | Description |
 | :----------- | :-------- | :----------- |